 It’s not about us

-We also are reminded that the message we proclaim was essentially be about Christ and his glory.
+We also are reminded that the message we proclaim must essentially be about Christ and his glory.
 In the end, the focus must be on his attractiveness, not ours.
 Making a lot of friends, and having everyone speak of you in glowing terms, has no eternal value if people do not come face to face with Christ and the beauty of his holiness and perfection.
 I remember walking down the streets of a town in the Philippines, and hearing my name being called from all sides by people I did not know.
 Everyone knew the white guy in the neighbourhood, and many wanted to be his friend.
 I even had a grandfather once thank me profusely for saving his country from the Japanese in the Second World War!
 (I was born 15 years after the war ended, and my relatives were all Canadian conscientious objectors, so it was not a big temptation for pride.)
 But the measure of my success is not what they think about me, but whether I have introduced them to my Lord.

 Not just evangelism